SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 "*...for probably being a member of this GSC, she's pretty nonchalant about everything currently happening.*"

-I look back towards Rin, and notice she is *very much* pissed off.
+I look back towards Rin, and notice she is, indeed, *very much* pissed off.

 *snap*